 I’m always on the lookout for family vacation ideas – fun things to see and do, or great places to visit.
-But, once all three kids got bigger, it was just about impossible for us to stay in one hotel room.
+When the kids were little, we’d all pile into one hotel room or a suite on our vacations.
+But, once they got bigger it was just about impossible for us to stay in one room.
 Luckily, we found the perfect solution: vacation home rentals.
-Would you rather stay in a hotel or a home like this?
+Would you rather stay in a generic hotel room or a home like this?

 Top 10 Problems with a Hotel Room

 Family vacations are great, but staying in a hotel room is usually less than perfect.
 Here are my top ten hotel complaints:

 - Occupancy – Most hotels place a limit of four guests in a hotel room.
 If your family is larger than four, then it can be harder to find a hotel room.
 Sure, you can always say you only have four guests, and squeeze in, especially when the kids are little.
 But as they get bigger, nobody wants to sleep three to a bed.
 Especially mom and dad.

 - Cost – If you can’t fit in one room or find a suite, then you have to rent a second room.
 The hotel bill just doubled.
 Ouch.

 - Entertainment – There’s not a lot for families to do in a hotel room.
 Which is usually OK because you don’t plan on spending much time there.
 But if your plans change due to the weather, then you’re stuck in the room.
 If you have littles, there’s only so much time they can spend watching TV or jumping on the beds.